tejjusbhat/tejjusbhat/README.md

 # So!
 You've stumbled upon my GitHub profile somehow! 👀

-I dunno if you're here from my [LinkedIn](https://www.linkedin.com/in/tejjusbhat), my [website](https://www.tejjusbhat.com), my [resume](https://drive.google.com/file/d/1jFPUKQqGeqHnNjqmmhZu1CcPKUAkYIem/view), or you searched my name on GitHub (it's not creepy, I've done it too 😅).
+I dont know if you're here from my [LinkedIn](https://www.linkedin.com/in/tejjusbhat), my [website](https://www.tejjusbhat.com), my [resume](https://drive.google.com/file/d/1jFPUKQqGeqHnNjqmmhZu1CcPKUAkYIem/view), or you searched my name on GitHub (it's not creepy, I've done it too 😅).
 No matter how you found me—you're welcome! 🎉

 ## The biggest question!
 What do I do? 🤔